All articles

 Users who see regular changelog activity get a strong signal that the product is alive and improving.
 This is especially powerful for retention during periods when you're building foundational work that isn't visible in the UI yet.

-Notify the Right People Automatically
+How Do You Notify the Right People Automatically?

 The highest-value notification you can send is one targeted to users who specifically asked for a feature.
 When you mark a request as Shipped in Peeqback and publish the corresponding changelog entry, every user who upvoted or subscribed to that request receives an email automatically.